Spatio-Temporal Latent Graph Structure Learning for Traffic Forecasting: Experiment

 \subsection{Experiment Settings}

-In this experiment, we split the dataset METR-LA and PeMSD8 into training, validation and testing sets with ratio 7:2:1.
-And we set the batch size as 64.
+In this experiment, we split the dataset METR-LA and PeMSD8 into training, validation and testing sets with a ratio of 7:2:1.
+Moreover, we set the batch size as 64.
 During training, we adopt \emph{learning rate decay} strategy and choose $1.0 \times 10^{-3}$ as the starting learning rate and weight decay is $0.0001$.
-All experiments are run on the Linux OS machine with a NVDIA GeForce GTX 3080 (12GB) GPU and a NVIDIA Titan \uppercase\expandafter{\romannumeral5} (12GB) GPU, furthermore, the proposed model is built by Pytorch.
+All experiments run on the Linux OS machine with an NVIDIA GeForce GTX 3080 (12GB) GPU and an NVIDIA Titan \uppercase\expandafter{\romannumeral5} (12GB) GPU.
+Furthermore, the proposed model is built by Pytorch.

-On ST-LGSL, the arguments are set as follows: We set the groud-truth adjacency to doubletransition and set epoch to 1000 while employing the early stop strategy, where the tolerance is 100.
-In MLP-kNN graph generator, we set the non-linear activation function to ReLU.
-As for the initialization of MLP-kNN, we adopt the ground-truth adjacency matrix as the target, similarity function is set as cosine and the k of kNN is set as 20, while epoch of initialization is the hyperparameter that is further discussed in the later subsetion.
-As to normalization processor, we choose the symmetric and non-symmetric for comparison.
+On ST-LGSL, the arguments are set as follows: We set the ground-truth adjacency to double transition and set epoch to 1000 while employing the early stop strategy, where the tolerance is 100.
+In the MLP-kNN graph generator, we set the non-linear activation function to ReLU.
+As for the initialization of MLP-kNN, we adopt the ground-truth adjacency matrix as the target, the similarity function as cosine, and the $k$ of kNN as 20.
+In contrast, the epoch of initialization is the hyperparameter that is further discussed in the later subsection.
+As to the normalization processor, we choose the symmetric and non-symmetric for comparison.